 This protocol covers, in general terms, the equipment, procedures, and quality control objectives to be used in performing the measurements.
 It is not meant to replace an instrument manual but, rather, provides guidelines to be incorporated into standard operating procedures by anyone providing measurement services.
-Questions about these guidelines should be directed to the U.S. Environmental Protection Agency.
+Questions about these guidelines should be addressed to the U.S. Environmental Protection Agency, Office of Radiation Programs, Radon Division (ANR-464), Problem Assessment Branch, 401 M Street, S.W., Washington, D.C., 20460.